 CHARLES M. BLOW

-As we step into Durham, our intention is not to overshadow or assimilate; rather, we wholeheartedly embrace the time-tested and proven methodology of Asset-Based Community Development (ABCD).
+As we serve the city of Durham, our intention is not to overshadow or assimilate; rather, we wholeheartedly embrace the time-tested and proven methodology of Asset-Based Community Development (ABCD).
 It's all about recognizing the incredible strengths, talents, and resources that already exist within the community.
 Instead of focusing on what's lacking, we are committed to learning from and contributing to the inherent beauty that surrounds us.

 Our Vision